 Google Earth Pro is now free.

 Long time readers of History Tech already know how much I love maps.
-They how much I love Google goodies.
+They know how much I love Google goodies.
 So they also know that Google Earth and Google Maps just might be the sweetest tools of all time.

 And recent changes in Google Maps make the tool even better.
 They’ve created a separate map creation tool called Google My Maps that makes creating online maps easier while storing the completed maps in your Google Drive.